Jimmy Rawnsley: Second World War

 Rawnsley initially served as an air-gunner but retrained to become a navigator/radar operator and was sent to No. 604 Squadron RAF flying Beaufighters.
-Using the new airborne interception (AI) equipment (an early form of airborne radar).
+Using the new aircraft interception (AI) radar equipment (an early form of airborne radar).
 Using this tracking device at night, Rawnsley was able to guide Cunningham onto targets.
-Their first confirmed "kill" came on the night of 19 – 20 November 1940, when they downed a German Junkers Ju 88 bomber over Oxfordshire.
+Their first confirmed "kill" came on the night of 19–20 November 1940, when they downed a German Junkers Ju 88 bomber over Oxfordshire.

-On 4 April 1941 he was awarded a Distinguished Flying Medal (DFM) to which he added a Bar on 23 May of the same year.
-With mounting success he was awarded the Distinguished Flying Cross (DFC) on 19 September 1941.
+On 4 April 1941 he was awarded a Distinguished Flying Medal (DFM), to which he added a Bar on 23 May of the same year.
+Later that year, he was awarded the Distinguished Flying Cross (DFC), on 19 September 1941.

 In January 1943, Rawnsley transferred to No. 85 Squadron RAF along with Cunningham.
 They now flew a Mosquito and within the year had downed four more enemy aircraft.
 On the 26 October 1943, after flying over 200 sorties with Cunningham and having been his radar operator during the downing of 17 enemy planes he was awarded a Distinguished Service Order (DSO).